Mathemmagician/micrograd/README.md

 ![Graph visualization](examples/plots/value.svg)

-Below is more complicated example (from micrograd) designed to show most of the supported Value operations `// and their Python micrograd version`
+Below is another example designed to show most of the supported Value operations `// and their Python micrograd version`

 ```Rust
 fn main() {